roymanish/InterviewQuestionPatterns/Concurrency.md

 Parallelism : When we use multiple threads to multiple tasks at the same time.
 Concurrency : When we coordinate between multiple threads to access a shared variable or execute a shared task.
 ````
+<a id="locks"></a>
+## Locks ##
+  - ### ReentrantLock ###
+    ````
+      - Lock objects in java are explicite compared to synchronized keyword
+      - Lock objects can be acquired and released in different scopes(methods)
+      - Lock objects provide methods to tryLock() and tryLock(timeout) methods to avoid infinite waiting.
+      - ReentrantLock can be acquired multiple times on same object.
+For example in case of recursive method calls
+      - ReentrantLock gives option of fairness or locks, meaning longest waiting thread will get the lock.
+    ````
+  - ### RewriteReentrantLock ###
+    ````
+      - Two types of locks can be acquired by RewriteReentrantLock Read Lock and Write lock
+      - Any number of read locks can be acquired at a time.
+      - Only one thread will be allowed to acquire the write lock.
+    ````